Skip to main content

 With warmer weather and abundance of water, we may be seeing an increase of possible Harmful Algal Blooms (HABs).
 Harmful algae can produce toxins that hurt people, animals, and the environment.
-There have been three reports of active HABs in 2025 (see below for more information).
+There have been nine reports of active HABs in 2025 (see below for more information).

 2025